📌 Overview

 Rails supports batched read queries with a few Active Record methods: find_each(), in_batches(), and find_in_batches().

-Aura has custom code for batched finding specifying an arbitrary column on the table and a sorting direction.
+Aura Frames has custom code for batched finding, specifying an arbitrary column on the table and a sorting direction.

 Rails 6.1 did add support for find_in_batches() (API Documentation) to control ordering, but unfortunately the only column to order on is the primary key column.

-Still, reading a batch worth of rows at a time is a critical scalability tactic to make sure that that the query runs fast and the query result size is not overwhelming.
+Still, reading a batch worth of rows at a time is a critical scalability tactic to make sure that the query runs fast and the result size is not overwhelming.

 Scaling Reads with Paginated Queries

-Aura has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination that’s built in to Active Record.
-While LIMIT and OFFSET style pagination may work for smaller amounts of data, it doesn’t scale well for deep pagination levels or working with billions of rows.
+Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
+LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.

-This is an incredibly useful pattern and common used in the codebase for paginating API requests and other spots, but to my knowledge Active Record does not have a generic pagination helper built in like this.
+This is an incredibly useful pattern and commonly used for API requests and other spots.
+To my knowledge Active Record doesn’t have a generic keyset style pagination helper.

 Counter Cache Maintenance for Frequently Updated Counters

-Rails supports counter_cache columns, but these are columns that are updated on a table.
-Updating them means row row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version.
+Updating their values means row row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version, so it’s smart to think about which tables will get churned this way and the follow-on impact (the need for Vacuum).

 The updates could also cause contention for that row being updated by another process.

 Aura Frames does something similar but keeps counter cache columns in a separate but related table.
-This avoids contention and row churn on the target table.
+This reduces contention and places the churn more on a separate utility table.

 Random values and Sampling

 Ordering by RANDOM() is slow (ORDER BY RAND()).
-Aura makes use of TABLESAMPLE in Postgres, specified with a FROM clause for a table (Postgres Documentation).
+Aura Frames uses TABLESAMPLE in Postgres, specified with a FROM clause for a table (Postgres Documentation).

 A couple of options are supported like sampling_method with built-in options of system and bernoulli, or they can be expanded further by enabling the tsm_system_rows module (Postgres Documentation).